alshedivat/al-folio/_pages/about.md

 Master's student at IIT (BHU) Varanasi
 \\
 \\
 Hi!
 I am Samyak.
-I am pursuing Master of Technology in [Computer Science and Engineering](https://www.iitbhu.ac.in/dept/cse) at the [Indian Institute of Technology (BHU), Varansi](https://www.iitbhu.ac.in/).
+I am pursuing integrated Bachelor and Master of Technology in [Computer Science and Engineering](https://www.iitbhu.ac.in/dept/cse) at the [Indian Institute of Technology (BHU), Varansi](https://www.iitbhu.ac.in/).
 For the last few years I have been broadly working on Machine Learning with a particular focus on Adversarial Robustness along with Generalizable and Explainable Machine Learning.
 \\
 \\
 I have been working at the [Video Analytics Lab](https://val.cds.iisc.ac.in/) at the [Indian Institute of Science, Bangalore](https://iisc.ac.in/) for past two consecuitive years(2020-2021) and have been involved in deep learning projects particularly related to adversarial robustness, which have been published at the following [venues](./publications).